fasrc/helmod/doc/HOWTO.md

-There will now be two environment variables defined that are used in the instructions below -- `$FASRCSW_DEV` is the location of your personal clone, and `$FASRCSW_PROD` is the one, central location for your organizations's software.
+There will now be two environment variables defined that are used in the instructions below -- `$FASRCSW_DEV` is the location of your personal clone, and `$FASRCSW_PROD` is the one, central location for your organization's software.

 In order to be able to copy-n-paste commands below, set these variables particular to the app you're installing: